kr-matthews/minesweeper/README.md

 ### Flaws

 useState is over-relied on; many instances should be replaced by useReducer.
 Some logic should be wrapped into custom hooks (as the timer is).
 There is way too much prop-drilling.
+The timer pauses when the window isn't active.